kubevirt/kubevirt/docs/architecture.md

 they do not already have regarding native workloads.
 For example, a non-priviliged Application Operator must never gain access to a priviliged Pod by using a KubeVirt feature.

+## The Razor

+We love virtual machines, think that they are very important and work hard to make them easy to use in Kubernetes.
+But even more than VMs, we love good design and modular, reusable components.
+Quite frequently, we face a dilema: should we solve a problem in KubeVirt in a way that is best optimized for VMs, or should we take a longer path and introduce the solution to Pod-based workloads too?

+To decide these dilemas we came up with the **KubeVirt Razor**:
+"If something is useful for Pods, we should not implement it only for VMs".

+For example, we debated how we should connect VMs to external network resources.
+The quickest way seems to introduce KubeVirt-specific code, attaching a VM to a host bridge.
+However, we chose the longer path, of integrating with [Multus](https://github.com/intel/multus-cni) and [CNI](https://github.com/containernetworking) and improving them.